-From seeing a geisha show in Kyoto to exploring the bustling metropolis of Tokyo, here’s our list of the best places to visit in Japan.
+From seeing a geisha show or walking the famous Fushimi Inari shrine in Kyoto to exploring the bustling metropolis of Tokyo or staring out at Mount Fuji, here’s our list of the best places to visit in Japan.

-Japan is a close-knit island nation that is known for its beautiful cities, unique food, amusement parks, and more.
+Japan is a close-knit island nation that is known for its beautiful cities, unique food, amusement parks, temples, shrines, hot springs, and more.

 Character or animal cafés, vending machines offering a vast array of items, and aquariums showcasing rare and unique marine life are just a few of the best and most interesting things you can view while in Japan.

 Don’t travel to Japan without reading our ultimate travel guide!

 Overall, there are so many must-see and must-experience places to visit in Japan due to the nation’s rich history, location, and culture.

 If you’re planning a trip, make sure you use this list to make the most out of your travel to Japan.

 Tokyo, the capitol of Japan, is obviously one of the best places to go in central Japan.
 While Kyoto is viewed as the spiritual center of Japan, Tokyo is seen as the most popular, busiest, and most significant city in the country, and there is no question why.

 If you are wondering just what to do in Japan, it’s common knowledge that starting in Tokyo would have you covered as a perfect introduction to the country.